Maciej Pienczewski (CC-BY)

 We are thrilled to announce that 54 members, who are the project leads of 33 diverse projects, have joined the th cohort of the Open Life Science mentoring program - OLS-!

-The mentees joining this program are Aditi Dutta, Agien Petra Ukeh, Alexander Martinez Mendez, Alexandra Serrano Mendoza, Amir Jafari, Andrés Felipe Ortiz Ferreira, Angelica Maineri, Angelo Varlotta, Anna Magdalena Biller, Arianna Cortesi, Ayomide Akinlotan, Babari A Babari Michelle Freddia, Beatriz Serrano-Solano, Bernard Kwame Solodzi, Bisola Ahmed, Carmel Carne, Carol O’Brien, Carolina Giraldo Olmos, Chukwuka Ogbonna, Claudia Mignone, Daniel Chan, Daniel Kochin, Deborah Udoh, Diana Pilvar, Doaa Abdelkader, Elisee Jafsia, Emmanuel Adamolekun, Gabriela Rufino, Gift Kenneth, Hylary Emmanuela Ndegala Nhana, Irene Vazano, Jennifer Miller, Jesica Formoso, Laura Marcela Becerra Bayona, Lessa Tchohou Fabrice, Manuel Spitschan, Marco Ma, Maria Clara Heringer Lourenço, Mariela Rajngewerc, Mike Trizna, Nahuel Escobedo, Nathanael Kedmayla, Nicky Nicolson, Patricia Loto, Richard Dushime, Sandrine Kengne, Sara Acevedo, Saule Anafinova, Seun Elijah Olufemi, Siobhan Mackenzie Hall, Sivasubramanian Murugappan, Stephane Fadanka, Umut Pajaro Velasquez, Yanick Diapa Nana.
-These individuals are based in 19 countries (Argentina, Brazil, Cameroon, Chile, Colombia, Denmark, Egypt, Estonia, Germany, Ghana, Hungary, Ireland, Italy, Netherlands, Nigeria, South Africa, Uganda, United Kingdom, United States) where they will be leading their respective projects.
+The mentees joining this program are Aditi Dutta, Agien Petra Ukeh, Alexander Martinez Mendez, Alexandra Serrano Mendoza, Amir Jafari, Andrés Felipe Ortiz Ferreira, Angelica Maineri, Angelo Varlotta, Anna Magdalena Biller, Arianna Cortesi, Ayomide Akinlotan, Babari A Babari Michelle Freddia, Beatriz Serrano-Solano, Bernard Kwame Solodzi, Bisola Ahmed, Carmel Carne, Carol O’Brien, Carolina Giraldo Olmos, Chukwuka Ogbonna, Claudia Mignone, Daniel Chan, Daniel Kochin, Deborah Udoh, Diana Pilvar, Doaa Abdelkader, Elisee Jafsia, Emmanuel Adamolekun, Gabriela Rufino, Gift Kenneth, Hylary Emmanuela Ndegala Nhana, Irene Vazano, Jennifer Miller, Jesica Formoso, Laura Marcela Becerra Bayona, Lessa Tchohou Fabrice, Manuel Spitschan, Marco Ma, Maria Clara Heringer Lourenço, Mariela Rajngewerc, Mike Trizna, Nahuel Escobedo, Nathanael Kedmayla, Nicky Nicolson, Patricia Loto, Richard Dushime, Sandrine Kengne, Sara Acevedo, Saule Anafinova, Seun Olufemi, Siobhan Mackenzie Hall, Sivasubramanian Murugappan, Umut Pajaro Velasquez, Wapouo Fadanka Stephane, Yanick Diapa Nana.
+These individuals are based in 20 countries (Argentina, Brazil, Cameroon, Central African Republic, Chile, Colombia, Denmark, Egypt, Estonia, Germany, Ghana, Hungary, Ireland, Italy, Netherlands, Nigeria, South Africa, Uganda, United Kingdom, United States) where they will be leading their respective projects.

 Topics for their projects include AI, Academic Culture, Access, Accessibility, Accountability, Agriculture, Algorithmic Fairness, Ambassadors, Apparent Age, Artificial Intelligence, Associated Factors, Astronomy, Attendance Tracking, Awareness, Awesome Lists, Bias, Bias Analysis, Biodegradability, Bioinformatics, Biology, Biometric Technology, Birth Certificate, Cameroon, Career Path, Central Asia, Champions, Chemistry, Children, Citizen Science, Classification, Climate Change, Cloud Computing, Community, Community Building, Computational Social Science, Corporate Settings, Data Hubs, Data Life Cycle, Data Management, Data Privacy, Data Reproducibility, Data Set, Data Visualization, Database, Degrees, Determinants, Developing Countries, Digital Health, Django, Dmp, Drilling Fluid, Ecology, Educational, Educational Settings, Enviromental, Equal Opportunity, Ethics, Evaluation, Experience Sampling, Explainability, Extra-Uterin Growth Failure, FAIR, Facial Recognition, Fairness, Field Studies, Frameword, Gender, Ghana, Global, Global Changes, Governance, Growth Curves, Hands-On Tutorial, Humanities, Illness, Imaging, Inclusion, Internships, Intersectionality, Knowledge Management, Low Middle-Income Countries, Machine Learning, Majority World, Mapping, Mental Health, Microscopy, Multilingual, Neglected Tropical Disease, Online Platform, Open Access, Open Data, Open Research, Open Science, Open Science Challenges, Open Science Communities, Open Science Knowledge, Open Source, Open Source Ai, Open source, Outreach, Petroleum Hydrocarbons, Planetary Sciences, Preterm Infants, Process, Programmes, Programming, Project Database, Project Management, Proteomics, Psychology, Public Engagement Of Science, Publishing, Python, Qualifications, Quarto, Queer, Reproducibility, Requirements, Research, Research Data Amangement, Research Seedbed, Research Service, Responsible Ai, Schema Validation, Scholarships, Schools, Science-Art, Skills, Sleep Deprivation, Smartphone App, Snakebite, Social Science, Socialecology, Soil, Soil Data Reproducibility, Soil Dataset, Soil Physics, Sovereignty, Space Science, Spanish-Speaking Communities, Students, Supervisor, Theory, Training and education, Translation, Transparency, Unesco, Venom, Version Control, Visualization, Web Development, biodiversity informatics, document production, record linkage, research management, species description, specimen citation.